 Identical to Pioneer 6, NASA's Pioneer 7 was launched at 15:20:17 UT Aug.
 17, 1966, from Cape Canaveral, Florida.

 It was put into heliocentric orbit at 1.01 × 1.125 AU with an orbital period of 402.95 days to study magnetic fields of solar origin, to measure various characteristics of the solar wind, and to distinguish between solar and galactic cosmic rays.

 On Aug.
-17, 1966, Pioneer 7 flew through Earth’s magnetic tail region at the 3.5 million mile (5.6 million kilometer) range from Earth, and discovered long periods when the solar wind was completely or partially blocked out, suggesting that its instruments were monitoring the end of an organized tail region.
+17, 1966, Pioneer 7 flew through Earth’s magnetic tail region at a range of 3.5 million miles (5.6 million kilometers) from Earth and discovered long periods when the solar wind was completely or partially blocked out, suggesting that its instruments were monitoring the end of an organized tail region.